 First day of classes/lectures begin

-Check your math class schedule online on Quest - beginning July 20 for fall term.
 Your MATH class is held at the UWaterloo campus, from 8:30 - 9:20 am each Monday, Wednesday and Friday morning.
+Check your math class schedule online on Quest - beginning July 16 for fall term.

-You will proceed to Conestoga College's Waterloo campus for 10:30 am for meet and greet information.
+10:30 am: On Tuesday, September 8, 2020 - fall term proceed to Conestoga College's Waterloo campus for 10:30 am for welcome information.
 You will pick up your English language class timetable and purchase textbooks.

 The Waterloo campus of Conestoga College is located at, 108 University Avenue East, Waterloo, ON, N2J 2W2.
 Phone: 519-885-0300.

 Grand River Transit (GRT) bus line.
-Click on easyGO Real-Time Map, then Route 8 or Route 12.
+Click on easyGO Real-Time Map.
 You will be able to see where UWaterloo and where Conestoga College campuses are located.

 You are expected to attend all meets of courses for which you are registered.
 Program regulations include attendance for evaluation purposes.
 Your performance this term, will determine your status for future post-secondary studies here at UWaterloo.

 The WatCard is your official photo identification card to access many services and facilities both on and off campus.